-Wearable Sensor Substudy: A subset of patients in selected investigational sites will be offered the opportunity to participate in a substudy to understand the utility of physiological biomarker measures captured through wearable digital sensor devices as tools to monitor response to treatment and disease symptoms (eg, activity/sleep disruption).
+Wearable Sensor Substudy: A subset of patients in selected investigational sites will be offered the opportunity to participate in a substudy

-Brief Summary of Study Design for the Trial Registry(s): This is a 16-week study to evaluate the efficacy and safety of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of CCH.
-Patients who provide written informed consent and complete a screening visit (visit 1) will enter a run-in period lasting at least 4 weeks (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
-Patients will return to the study center after completing the run-in period (visit 2 [week 0]), and patients who continue to meet eligibility requirements will be randomized to receive test IMP (fremanezumab 900-mg iv or 675-mg sc followed by fremanezumab 225-mg sc monthly) or placebo IMP (placebo iv and sc followed by single placebo doses sc monthly).
+Brief Summary of Study Design for the Trial Registry(s): This is a 13-week study to evaluate the efficacy and safety of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of ECH.
+Patients who provide written informed consent and complete a screening visit (visit 1) will enter a run-in period lasting at least 1 week (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
+Patients will return to the study center after completing the run-in period (visit 2 [week 0]), and patients who continue to meet eligibility requirements will be randomized to receive test IMP (fremanezumab 900-mg iv or 675-mg sc followed by fremanezumab or placebo 225 mg sc monthly) or placebo IMP (placebo iv and sc followed by single placebo doses sc monthly).
 An EOT visit will occur approximately 4 weeks after the administration of the last dose of IMP to evaluate ADAs, fremanezumab concentrations, biomarkers, and safety.

-Efficacy will be evaluated using CH attack data entered daily throughout the treatment period in an electronic diary and administration of questionnaires to evaluate change in quality of life, health status, and satisfaction with treatment.
+Efficacy will be evaluated using CH attack data entered daily throughout the treatment period in an electronic diary and administration of questionnaires to evaluate change in quality of life, satisfaction with treatment, and health status.
 The safety of fremanezumab in patients with CH will be evaluated through adverse event and concomitant medication inquiries, ECGs, vital signs measurements, clinical laboratory tests, physical examinations, injection site reaction/pain assessments, assessments for anaphylaxis and hypersensitivity, and administration of the eC-SSRS.
 In addition, blood will be collected for pharmacokinetic, immunogenicity, biomarker, and pharmacogenomic (unless not allowed per local regulation) analyses, and urine will be collected for biomarker analysis.

 Method of Randomization and Blinding: Randomization will be performed using electronic interactive response technology (IRT).
-Patients will be randomly assigned with stratification based on gender, country, and baseline concomitant preventive medications (yes/no) to the fremanezumab 900-mg iv loading dose group, the fremanezumab 675-mg sc loading dose group, or the placebo group in a 1:1:1 ratio.
+Patients will be randomly assigned with stratification based on gender, country, and baseline concomitant preventive medications (yes/no) to the fremanezumab 900-mg iv loading dose group, the fremanezumab 675-mg sc quarterly group, or the placebo group in a 1:1:1 ratio.
 The sponsor, investigators, study staff (except for staff involved in bioanalytical analyses and interim analyses [by a third-party, unblinded statistician]), and patients will be blinded to treatment assignment throughout the study.